Snowflake Quickstart

 Get started

-- On the relevant product's listing page, select Request.
+3. From the Programmatic Ad Fraud Defense listing, select Request.
 A HUMAN representative will contact you shortly to verify and approve your request.

 Set up shares

 You can set up shares in your Snowflake environment either by using Snowflake's web interface or by using Snowflake's SnowSQL client.
-You'll need an account with the ACCOUNTADMIN role (or any other role with the IMPORT SHARES privilege).
+In either method, you'll need an account with the ACCOUNTADMIN role (or any other role with the IMPORT SHARES privilege).

 For more information about shares, consult Snowflake's Data Consumers guide.